jgoalby/jgoalby.github.io/_thoughts/pokemongolessons.md

 ---

 # TL;DR:
-There's a lot to be learned from Pokémon Go as a product manager and developer.
+There's a lot to be learned from Pokémon Go as a Product Manager and Product Engineer.
 - You don't have just one type of user.
 New users are very different than power users.
 - Be careful fixing "bugs" that users come to rely on.
 - Listen to your users and show that you are listening.
-- There is no substitute for watching users use your product.
+- There is no substitute for watching people using your product.
+- Very small annoyances can add up over time to frustrate your customers.

 # Background
 I have been playing Pokémon Go since it was released.
-I play it every day.
-It helps motivate me to go for a walk every day.
-I am invested in the game and like numerous things about it.
-However there are many things I wish were different.
-I doubt any of these things will change, but I feel that there are lessons that can be learned from my experience with the game.
+Every day.
+It helps motivate me to go for a walk.
+I am invested in the game and like many things about it.
+However there is a lot I wish were different.
+I feel there are lessons that can be learned from my experience with the game.

 Here are my observations and lessons learned from Pokémon Go in no particular order.